derekmerck/PERSEUS/README.md

 - [matplotlib](http://matplotlib.org) for simple plotting
 - [Pyro4](https://pythonhosted.org/Pyro4/) for python-to-python communication
 - [PyYAML](http://pyyaml.org) for configuration info
+- [Fabric](http://www.fabfile.org) for remote network administration

-The [Anaconda](http://continuum.io/downloads) scientific python distribution includes numpy, matplotlib and pyyaml, and it works well for PERSEUS.
+The [Anaconda](http://continuum.io/downloads) scientific python distribution includes numpy, matplotlib and pyyaml, and it works well for PERSEUS (the reference fab file uses it as a base distribution).
 Pyro4 can be installed onto anaconda with `pip`.

 ## Usage